 A tattoo machine works using a basic principle.
-Two coils are attached to a spring, and thus attached to a power supply.
-When the gun is in a state with no power applied a spring holds two contacts together.
+Two coils are attached to a spring, and to a power supply.
+When the gun is in a state with no power applied, a spring holds two contacts together.
 The lower contact point is also attached to the coils, and the tattoo needle.
-When power is applied to the circuit, the coils become magnetic, pulling the armature bar, and spring down, and the contacts break, opening the electrical circuit.
+When power is applied to the circuit, the coils become magnetic, pulling the armature bar and spring down, and this causes the contacts break, opening the electrical circuit.

 The modern tattoo machines use electromagnets, and the first machine based on this technology was a single coil machine patented by Thomas Riley of London.

 Modern tattoo machines these days can control needle depth, speed, and force of application, which has allowed tattooing to become a very precise art form.